 When a student has 4 unexcused absences in a month or 10 unexcused absences in a school year, a meeting will be held with the Principal or Assistant Principal and the parent/guardian, and a referral to the Student Assistance Team will be sent.
-If the parent /guardian fails to cooperate with the school, the school may file a "family with service needs" petition with the Court.
+If the parent/guardian fails to cooperate with the school, the school may file a referral with The Youth Service Bureau or DCF.